CSI-4999-MATTS/MATTS/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+To add firebase functionality, run this command first, followed by `firebase serve` This does require the addition of the Firebase CLI, which you can install [here](https://firebase.google.com/docs/cli).

 ### `npm test`